 "We need some sort of structural solution to the funding problems that we are facing in the state," Gilbert said.

-Candidates Sarah Butler, Jason Lurie and current board President Matthew Moran agreed, although
+Candidates Sarah Butler, Jason Lurie and current board President Matthew Moran agreed, although the incumbent had a more critical take on Prop.
+30 than his challengers.

 "I resent the Governor and Senator (Darrell) Steinberg holding the students of California hostage and literally threatening to pull the trigger if we don't vote for these tax increases," Moran said.
 Cuts to K-12, community college and university funding would automatically go into effect should the tax measure fail.